From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Introduction

 Among the various IMC technologies, RRAM devices stand out as an ideal candidate for computing applications like constrained optimization due to their scalability potential, back-end-of-the-line (BEOL) compatibility with existing CMOS technology, and nonvolatile characteristics \cite{doi:10.1021/acs.chemrev.4c00845}.
 RRAM devices operate through reversible resistance switching \cite{chowdhury2025} in metal-oxide-metal structures \cite{10187322,10477696}, where the conductance state can be precisely controlled by analog input and retained without power, enabling both data storage and analog computation within the same physical device.
 By satisfying key development criteria—including high density, rapid read/write capabilities, fast access speeds, and low power consumption—RRAM positions itself as a promising candidate to potentially replace traditional storage devices and achieve significant computing power enhancements \cite{10454367}.

 RRAM device arrays inherently enable efficient MVMs by leveraging Ohm’s and Kirchhoff’s law \cite{https://doi.org/10.1002/adfm.202310193,doi:10.1021/acsaelm.4c00199}.
 More specifically, RRAMs perform MVM by applying an input voltage to the rows of the crossbar that triggers an analog multiplication with the conductance states that are located at the intersection points of the array, which are then summed over the arrays.
 In the context of an MVM operation, the conductance states of the array are analogous to matrix entries, the vector entries are given by the input voltage, and the output current gives the resulting vector.
 This way of conducting MVM computation is in sheer contrast to conventional architectures that rely on sequential multiply–accumulate operations between memory and processing units.
 These factors collectively provide significant improvements for RRAMs in scientific computing compared to their digital equivalents, reported to reduce energy use 160 times and 128 times \cite{doi:10.1126/sciadv.adr6391}.
-Since MVMs are the fundamental operations for the majority of linear operations and optimization algorithms \cite{10.1145/3615679, zhao_block-wise_2024}, enabling energy-efficient low-latency computing architectures offers a transformative path toward sustainable computing for optimization tasks \cite{le_gallo_mixed-precision_2018}.
+Since MVMs are the fundamental operations for the majority of linear operations and optimization algorithms \cite{10.1145/3615679, zhao_block-wise_2024}, large-scale optimization problems are often accelerated on GPUs due to their massive parallelism, enabling fast matrix–vector operations.
+However, the state-of-the-art GPUs still suffer from the von Neumann bottleneck.
+On the contrary, RRAM can enable energy-efficient low-latency computing architectures and offers a transformative path toward sustainable computing for optimization tasks \cite{le_gallo_mixed-precision_2018}.
 Capitalizing on this promise, this paper develops a novel framework specifically designed for RRAM devices to solve distributed constrained optimization problems.